-Once you’ve answered those questions, as a first time investor, setting up an account is very straightforward.
+Once you’ve answered those questions, setting up an account is very straightforward.

 You will usually have the option of applying online, over the phone or by sending an application form through the post and the whole process can take as little as ten minutes.

 - Your address details for the past three years

 - Your bank details

 - A valid email address to receive your password and account confirmations by email

 - Your date of birth

 - Confirmation of nationality